r-Techsupport/rTS_Wiki/docs/installations/install-11.md

 8. After MCT says it finished, shutdown your PC.

-    {: .warning .warning-icon }
+    {: .danger .danger-icon }
-    > It is best to disconnect all storage disks except from the main (C Drive) disk from the computer before installing Windows 10.
-Not doing so can accidentally result in the installer choosing the wrong disk as the boot drive and putting actual windows on another drive.
+    > Disconnect all storage disks except from the main (C Drive) disk from the computer before installing Windows 10.
+Not doing so can accidentally wipe other disks or result in the installer choosing the wrong disk as the boot drive and putting actual windows on another drive.

 # Part 2: Installing Windows 11